Uberspace/lab/source/guide_prometheus.rst

   the command line, configuration file, rule files and other aspects of the runtime environment of Prometheus and other components.

+As stated in the security documentation, it is ok to make prometheus reachable for everyone as long as only you are able to change the configuration files and the CLI arguments.

+If this is something you do not want to do, you could hide it behind a basic auth.
+But keep in mind that by doing so, all other users of your uberspace host would still be able to access the prometheus webinterface!

 .. _Prometheus: https://prometheus.io/
 .. _supervisord: https://manual.uberspace.de/en/daemons-supervisord.html